Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: High-dimensional dynamical systems

 \subsection{Example: Turbulent flow past a cascade of aerofoils \texorpdfstring{($d=295,\!122$)}{}}

-One of the most successful applications of DMD is in fluid dynamics~\cite{rowley2009spectral,budivsic2012applied,chen2012variants,mezic2013analysis,taira2017modal}.
+Some of the most successful applications of DMD are in fluid dynamics~\cite{rowley2009spectral,budivsic2012applied,chen2012variants,mezic2013analysis,taira2017modal}.
 Here, we consider a large-scale wall-resolved turbulent flow past a periodic cascade of aerofoils with a stagger angle $56.9^{\circ}$ and a one-sided tip gap.
 The setup is motivated by the need to reduce noise sources from flying objects~\cite{peake2012modern}.
-We use a high-fidelity simulation that solves the fully non-linear Navier--Stokes equations~\cite{koch2021large} with Reynolds number $3.88\times10^5$ and Mach number $0.07$.
+We use a high-fidelity simulation that solves the fully nonlinear Navier--Stokes equations~\cite{koch2021large} with Reynolds number $3.88\times10^5$ and Mach number $0.07$.
 The data consists of a 2D slice of the pressure field, measured at $295,\!122$ points, for trajectories of length 798 that are sampled every $2\times 10^{-5}$s.
-We stack the data in the form of \eqref{data:snapshots} so that $M_1=797$ and $M_2=2$.
+We stack the data in the form of \eqref{data:snapshots} so that $M=797$.

-To apply the kernelized version of \cref{alg:mod_EDMD}, we subselect $M_1'=350$ initial conditions from the trajectory data and used the Gaussian radial basis function kernel in~\eqref{exp_kern_formula}.
+To apply the kernelized version of \cref{alg:mod_EDMD}, we subselect $M'=350$ initial conditions from the trajectory data and used the Gaussian radial basis function kernel in~\eqref{exp_kern_formula}.
 We select $N_K''=250$ EDMD eigenfunctions as our dictionary.
-Accuracy of the corresponding matrices in \eqref{eq:convergenceMatrices} is verified by comparing to smaller $M_1''$ and also computing pseudospectra with \cref{alg:res_EDMD}.
+Accuracy of the corresponding matrices in \eqref{eq:convergenceMatrices} is verified by comparing to smaller $M''$ and also by computing pseudospectra with \cref{alg:res_EDMD}.